servo/servo.org/slides/2023-09-21-open-source-summit-europe.md

 <div style="width: 50px; height: 10px; background: #4fc066; margin-bottom: 20px;"></div>

 * **Renewed project activity** has been successful
-* **New layout engine** is paving the path for more feature support and better interoperability
 * **Great progress** during 2023 in many areas
+* **New layout engine** is paving the path for more features support and better interoperability
 * **Servo is still an experimental** and big project with lots of work everywhere

 <img src="/img/servo-color-negative-no-container-600.png" style="width: 150px; position: absolute; left: -120px; top: 633px;" alt="Servo logo" />